NickolasB98/NickolasB98/README.md

 ### Hi there 👋, my name is Nickolas!
-#### I am a Junior Data Engineer, with cloud hands-on experience, followed by an academic journey in Machine Learning & Big Data.
+#### As a Junior Data Engineer, I'm skilled in building data pipelines (Airflow, dbt, Soda) that ensure data quality and empower data exploration (Metabase, Looker, Grafana).
+#### Leveraging my proficiency in Python, SQL, Docker, and Git, I actively design, implement, and maintain robust ETL workflows across cloud platforms.

+Here's a breakdown of my cloud expertise:

+**AWS:** I effectively manage data ingestion using Kinesis Firehose for real-time streaming and Lambda functions for serverless processing.
+For storage and management, I utilize S3 and Glue, which also offers ETL workflow orchestration.
+Finally, I can query transformed data with Athena and create interactive visualizations with QuickSight.

+**GCP:** My experience extends to BigQuery and Looker, allowing me to work with scalable data storage, analytics, and data visualization within the GCP ecosystem.

-I possess a hands-on foundation in AWS services (Lambda, S3, Glue, Athena, Kinesis, etc.) and utilize Python, SQL, Docker, and Git to design, implement, and maintain ETL workflows.
-I'm constantly seeking opportunities to expand my skillset and delve deeper into the world of data engineering.
+I'm a continuous learner, constantly seeking opportunities to expand my skillset and contribute to the field of data engineering.

-Here's a glimpse of what I've accomplished:
+And now a glimpse of what I've accomplished:

 **Serverless AWS Data Engineering Project:** Built a serverless data pipeline using AWS services to ingest, transform, and visualize real-time weather data.
 This project involved leveraging Lambda functions, Kinesis Firehose for streaming data, Glue ETL Workflows for data transformation, Athena for querying transformed data, and Grafana Cloud for data visualization.